 We asked our past volunteers what they’d like to see more of in our programmes.
 When they said more activities to do in their free time, we jumped at the chance!
 Current mini projects include spreading awareness about conservation to local villagers, teaching local children about recycling, and honing leadership skills by briefing new volunteers on the project.
 If you think of a new idea while at the project, just tell the project manager!

-The Sungei Yu Forest Reserve forms part of a tiger corridor which connects Taman Negara National Park and the main Titiwangsa Mountain Range.
-Poaching was high in this area, but thanks to patrols from MYCAT and Fuze Ecoteer, fewer snares and traps have been found since 2014.
+The Sungei Yu Forest Reserve forms part of a tiger corridor, which connects Taman Negara National Park and the main Titiwangsa Mountain Range.
+Poaching was high in this area, but thanks to patrols from MYCAT and Fuze Ecoteer, the project is successfully deterring poachers.

-Many of the caves are earmarked to be cut down and quarried for their lime.
+Many of the renowned Merapoh limestone caves are earmarked to be cut down and quarried.
 An increased presence at the caves is showing the government and local people what potential these caves have for tourism.
-Most importantly, this promotes a reason for their preservation.
+This promotes a reason for their preservation.
+The Merapoh team are constantly continuing their efforts and looking for new ways to protect these unique limestone caves.

 4 Easy Steps to Book Your Jungle Adventure: